Severe Weather Statement issued for Orange by NWS - News Break

 Severe Weather Statement issued for Orange by NWS

-Effective: 2021-06-21 16:30:00 EDT Expires: 2021-06-22 00:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-To report severe weather contact your nearest law enforcement agency.
-They will send your report to the National Weather Service office in Upton NY.
-Target Area: Orange A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1015 PM EDT FOR NORTHWESTERN BERGEN...NORTHERN WESTCHESTER...SOUTHEASTERN ORANGE...PUTNAM AND ROCKLAND COUNTIES At 952 PM EDT, severe thunderstorms were located along a broken line extending from New Windsor to near Cold Spring to near Pomona to Suffern, moving northeast at 20 mph.
+Effective: 2021-06-21 21:12:00 EDT Expires: 2021-06-21 21:30:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Orange A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 930 PM EDT FOR CENTRAL ORANGE COUNTY At 912 PM EDT, severe thunderstorms were located along a line extending from Haven to Howells to near Middletown to 6 miles north of Vernon Valley to near Unionville, moving northeast at 45 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...Expect damage to trees and power lines.
-These severe storms will be near Newburgh and Cold Spring around 1000 PM EDT.
-Peekskill around 1010 PM EDT.
-Fahnestock State Park around 1020 PM EDT.
-Ossining and Yorktown Heights around 1025 PM EDT.
-Mahopac around 1040 PM EDT.
-This includes the following New York State COVID tent site Anthony Wayne Rec Center.
+These severe storms will be near Middletown and Howells around 915 PM EDT.
+Goshen and Chester around 930 PM EDT.
+Montgomery around 935 PM EDT.
+Walden around 940 PM EDT.
 HAIL...<.75IN WIND...60MPHalerts.weather.gov